Matbabs/Fluffy/README.md

 `java -jar fluffy.jar <file.fy>`

+> you can ease the use by adding a bash alias
+>
+> `alias fluffy="java -jar <path>/fluffy.jar"`
+>
+> and use instead `fluffy <file.fy>`

 Run with:

 `./a.out`

-## Syntax highlight (vscode extension)
+## Visual Studio Code Syntax highlight

-A vscode extension is available on this git repository.
+A vscode extension is available : [Fluffy on vscode](https://marketplace.visualstudio.com/items?itemName=matbabs.fluffy).

 It allows to visualize the Fluffy language thanks to syntax highlighting.

 # Language syntax